alimelgohary/MuslimApp/README.md

 Second tool is Prayer Times which uses aladhan api to get prayer times according to a chosen method

-third tool is a simple sebha / masbha
+Third tool is a simple sebha / masbha